learn-co-students/my-delete-ios-0216/README.md

 ## Note

 You will be returning a new copy of the array, not mutating the original one.

-In other words, this lab is concerned only with the return values of your methods, not with the original arugments that it passes in.
+In other words, this lab is concerned only with the return values of your methods, not with the original arguments that it passes in.

 ## Resources
 * [Monkey Patching](http://www.runtime-era.com/2012/12/reopen-and-modify-ruby-classes-monkey.html)